-- 1) Once sites were pulled from the GIS data, they were then grouped by current inundation zone and a calculation was performed to determine how many sites would be protected. - 2) Many sites are within properties that are managed by more than one entity; as a result, some sites were duplicated during the land management analysis. - a) The average for each duplicated individual site was calculated and the duplicates were then removed (only the average for each duplicated site was used in the following steps). - 3) An average for all the cultural resources within each current inundation zone was then calculated to determine the resources that would be protected by the Project. - 4) Each project was then grouped based on: - a) The Sum of High Priority Significant Resources in the path of the current inundation zone and how many would be removed from the inundation area. - b) If there was more than one project that had the same number of significant resources within each of these groups, the Sum of Eligible (Field or Officially) Resources Potentially Significant Sites was then used to further sort the Projects. - c) Similarly, if there was the same number of eligible sites within each of these groups the Site Ranking Average for Each Project was used for the final ranking of each capital project.
+- 1) Once sites are pulled from the GIS data, they are then grouped by current inundation zone and a calculation is performed to determine how many sites would be protected. - 2) Sites that are within properties that are managed by more than one entity may be duplicated during the land management analysis. - a) The average for each duplicated individual site is calculated, and the duplicates are removed (only the average for each duplicated site is used in the following steps). - 3) An average for all the cultural resources within each current inundation zone is then calculated to determine the resources that would be protected by the Project. - 4) Each project is then grouped based on: - a) The Sum of High Priority Significant Resources in the path of the current inundation zone and how many would be removed from the inundation area. - b) If there is more than one project having the same number of significant resources within each of these groups, the Sum of Eligible (Field or Officially) Resources - Potentially Significant Sites is used to further sort the Projects.

+c) Similarly, if there are the same number of eligible sites within each of these groups, the Site Ranking Average for Each Project is used for the final ranking of each capital project.

 NOTE: Field and officially not eligible, no assessment, and no data sites are only used during the average ranking for each site and therefore, the Site Ranking for Each Project.
-It is assumed that not eligible, no assessment, and no data sites are not as significant as the Eligible sites, nor are they as significant as the High Priority Significant Resources, which were given a "5" or a "4" in the individual Eligibility site ranking.
+It is assumed that not eligible, no assessment, and no data sites are not as significant as the Eligible sites, nor are they as significant as the High Priority Significant Resources, which are given a "5" or a "4" in the individual Eligibility site ranking.
 While the methods for ranking the projects are somewhat subjective, an exclusively quantitative ranking is not possible at this time.